Health Law Track

 Take a class with us

-Penn Law and the Master in Law program welcome you to explore our classes and degree and learn more about the law by taking a course with us.
+Penn Law and the Master in Law program welcome you to explore our classes and the Master in Law degree by taking a course with us.
 For more information about taking individual classes at the Law School, please visit the Registrar’s website.